 A “want” is something your customer desires.
 Think about the things you desire in life once your needs are met.
 You may desire to feel:

-Consider which “want(s)” your products will fulfill.
-Knowing the want can help you make decisions when it comes to the options of products you offer and will of course affect things like signage, packaging, display, sales pitch, etc.
+Consider which “want(s)” your handmade products will fulfill.
+Knowing the want can help you make decisions when it comes to the options of products you offer and will of course affect things like signage, packaging, craft show display, sales pitch, etc.

 For example, if you’re selling scarves and you determine your customer wants to look trendy, you may decide to only offer your scarves in the season’s most trendy colors or offer trend-setting styles.
 Or if your customer wants to feel good about their purchases, you may decide to only use cruelty-free wool.

-Knowing why your shoppers will buy and how your products fit into that “why” is an important message to carry into all parts of your craft show display.
+Knowing why your shoppers will buy at craft shows and how your products fit into that “why” is an important message to carry into all parts of your craft show display.
 Your display is your silent seller.
-If you don’t communicate how your products solve their problems or fulfill their desires through your display, you’re losing a whole lot of shoppers.
+If you don’t communicate how your products solve their problems or fulfill their desires through your display, you’re losing a whole lot of customers.

 You can’t speak to each shopper so your display needs to.

-Your product’s “why” should come across in: the way you display your products, the colors you use throughout your space, the words you use in signage, the props and photos you use to tell your story, etc.
+Your product’s “why” should come across in: the way you display your products at craft shows, the colors you use throughout your space, the words you use in signage, the props and photos you use to tell your story, etc.

 Read a bit more about the challenge here or sign up for free below.